North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 As tiny as this island is, it houses quite a few hotels, shops, and restaurants.
 It is charming and picturesque and makes a nice extra stop.

 Getting there: The access to the islands is by ferry/boat.
-You can either book a hop-on hop-off boat tour (that doesn’t include tickets to the palaces), book a package of a boat transfer + entrance to the palaces, or purchase ferry tickets directly at Stresa’s ferry terminal (like I did) and get your palace tickets at the ticket offices on the islands.
+You can either book a hop-on hop-off boat tour (that doesn’t include tickets to the palaces) or purchase ferry/boat tickets directly at Stresa’s ferry terminal (like I did).

 Visiting season: The islands are open to the public from March to October.
 You don’t have to visit all three islands, and you can buy tickets according to your preferences.